kramse/kea-it-sikkerhed/security-in-web-development/lektionsplan.md

   </tbody>
 </table>

-This plan will make us read parts of the books.
 Only chapters listed will be part of the exam.
 The rest is left as an optional reading.